-Ultrasound waves cannot pass through bones, so an ultrasound to evaluate the brain cannot be done after the bones of the skull (cranium) have grown together.
-Cranial ultrasound can be done on babies before the bones of the skull have grown together or on adults after the skull has been surgically opened.
-It may be used to evaluate problems in the brain and ventricles in babies up to about 18 months old.
+Ultrasound waves can't pass through bones.
+So an ultrasound to check the brain can't be done after the bones of the skull (cranium) have grown together.
+Cranial ultrasound can be done on babies before the bones of the skull have grown together.
+Or it can be done on adults after the skull has been opened with surgery.
+In adults, the test may be done to see brain masses during brain surgery.

 Cranial ultrasound for babies

 IVH is more common in premature babies than in full-term babies.
-When it occurs, it most commonly develops in the first 3 to 4 days after birth.
-Most cases of IVH can be detected by cranial ultrasound by the first week after delivery.
-In contrast, PVL can take several weeks to detect.
-For this reason, cranial ultrasound may be repeated 4 to 8 weeks after delivery if PVL is suspected.
-Several cranial ultrasound tests may be done to evaluate areas in the brain.
-See two newborn babies' cranial ultrasound images.
+When it occurs, it most often happens in the first 3 to 4 days after birth.
+Most cases of IVH can be found with cranial ultrasound by the first week after birth.
+But PVL can take several weeks to detect.
+If PVL is suspected, cranial ultrasound may be repeated 4 to 8 weeks after the birth.
+Several of these tests may be done to check areas in the brain.

-Cranial ultrasound may also be done to evaluate a baby's large or increasing head size, detect infection in or around the brain (such as from encephalitis or meningitis), or screen for brain problems that are present from birth (such as congenital hydrocephalus).
-See a picture of congenital hydrocephalus.
+Cranial ultrasound may also be done to check a baby's large or increasing head size.
+The test can also check for infection in or around the brain (such as from encephalitis or meningitis).
+Or it may check for brain problems that are present from birth (such as congenital hydrocephalus).

 Cranial ultrasound for adults

-Cranial ultrasound may be done on an adult to help locate a brain mass.
-Because cranial ultrasound cannot be done after the skull bones have fused, it is only done after the skull has been surgically opened during brain surgery.
+Cranial ultrasound may be done on an adult to help find a brain mass.
+Because the test can't be done after the skull bones have fused, it is only done after the skull has been opened during brain surgery.

 Why It Is Done

-In babies, cranial ultrasound usually is only done:
+In babies, cranial ultrasound usually is done:

-- As part of routine screening of babies born prematurely to detect bleeding in the brain, such as intraventricular hemorrhage (IVH).
+- As part of routine tests in premature babies.
+The test is used to find bleeding in the brain, such as intraventricular hemorrhage (IVH).

-- To screen for brain problems that may be present from birth (such as congenital hydrocephalus).
+- To screen for brain problems that may be present from birth.
+For example, it may look for congenital hydrocephalus.

 - To look for infection or abnormal growths in or around the brain.

-In adults, cranial ultrasound may be done during brain surgery to help locate a brain mass.
+In adults, the test may be done during brain surgery to help find a brain mass.

 How To Prepare

-If an older baby is having the test, it may help to have the baby be a little hungry.
-The baby can be fed during the test, which will help the baby be comforted and hold still during the test.
+If an older baby is having the test, it may help if the baby is a little hungry.
+You can feed your baby during the test.
+This may help calm your baby so he or she will hold still during the test.

 How It Is Done

-Your baby will lie on his or her back, the transducer is moved across the soft spot (fontanelle) on top of the head.
+Your baby will lie on his or her back.
+The transducer is moved across the soft spot on top of the head.
+This spot is called the fontanelle.
 You may be asked to hold your baby during the test.
-Pictures of the brain and inner fluid chambers (ventricles) can be seen on a video monitor.
+Pictures of the brain and inner fluid chambers (ventricles) can be seen on a video screen.

-For an adult, cranial ultrasound is done during brain surgery to help find a brain mass.
+For an adult, the test is done during brain surgery to help find a brain mass.

-A cranial ultrasound usually takes 15 to 30 minutes.
+The test usually takes 15 to 30 minutes.

 How It Feels

-There are no known risks linked with a cranial ultrasound test.
+There are no known risks for this test.

-The size and shape of the brain appear normal.
+The size and shape of the brain look normal.

 The size of the brain's inner fluid chambers (ventricles) is normal.

-Brain tissue appears normal.
-No bleeding, suspicious areas (lesions), abnormal growths, or evidence of infection are present.
+Brain tissue looks normal.
+There are no signs of bleeding, suspicious areas (lesions), abnormal growths, or infection.

-Bleeding in the brain may be present, which may indicate intraventricular hemorrhage (IVH).
-Repeated tests are often done to check the bleeding or to look for problems caused by the bleeding.
+Bleeding in the brain may be present.
+This may be a sign of intraventricular hemorrhage (IVH).
+The test may be repeated to keep track of the bleeding or to look for problems caused by the bleeding.

-Suspicious areas or lesions around the brain's ventricles may be present.
+Suspicious areas or lesions around the brain's ventricles may be seen.
 This may be a sign of periventricular leukomalacia (PVL).

-The brain and ventricles may be enlarged from the buildup of excessive amounts of cerebrospinal fluid (CSF).
-This may point to hydrocephalus.
+The brain and ventricles may be enlarged from the buildup of too much cerebrospinal fluid (CSF).
+This may be a sign of hydrocephalus.

-Abnormal growths may be present, which may point to a tumor or cyst.
+Abnormal growths may be present.
+This may be a sign of a tumor or cyst.

 What Affects the Test

-Reasons you may not be able to have the test or why the results may not be helpful include:
+You or your baby may not be able to have the test, or the results may not be helpful, if:

-- The baby does not remain still during the test.
+- The baby does not stay still during the test.

-- Having an open wound or recent surgical wound in the area being viewed.
+- There is an open wound or recent surgical wound in the area being viewed.

 What To Think About

-- Because ultrasound cannot penetrate bone, cranial ultrasound can be performed only on babies whose skull (cranial) bones have not yet grown together.
-But duplex Doppler ultrasound can be done to evaluate blood flow in the brain in children and adults.
-For more information, see the topic Doppler Ultrasound.
+- Ultrasound can't go through bone, so cranial ultrasound can be done only on babies whose skull (cranial) bones have not yet grown together.
+But duplex Doppler ultrasound can be done to check blood flow in the brain in children and adults.
+To learn more, see the topic Doppler Ultrasound.

-- Periventricular leukomalacia (PVL) is not usually detectable until several weeks after birth.
-For this reason, cranial ultrasound is generally done 4 to 8 weeks after delivery.
-Because cranial ultrasound may find suspicious areas in the brain that may or may not be PVL, ultrasound testing may be repeated over several weeks.
-Babies with PVL or intraventricular hemorrhage (IVH) may develop normally or may have varying levels of disability, including cerebral palsy or an intellectual disability.
+- Periventricular leukomalacia (PVL) usually can't be found until several weeks after birth.
+For this reason, cranial ultrasound is generally done 4 to 8 weeks after birth.
+Cranial ultrasound may find suspicious areas in the brain that may or may not be PVL.
+Because of this, ultrasound testing may be repeated over several weeks.
+Babies with PVL or intraventricular hemorrhage (IVH) may develop normally.
+Or they may have disabilities.
+These include cerebral palsy and intellectual disability.

-- Magnetic resonance imaging (MRI) scanning may be done instead of cranial ultrasound to evaluate PVL or IVH in babies born prematurely.
-For more information, see the topic Magnetic Resonance Imaging (MRI) of the Head.
+- MRI scanning may be done instead of cranial ultrasound to evaluate PVL or IVH in premature babies.
+To learn more, see the topic Magnetic Resonance Imaging (MRI) of the Head.

 Other Works Consulted